 Napa Valley AVA

-All that is necessary to introduce this incredible Diamond Wine Club selection is two words - Heidi Barrett.
+All that is necessary to introduce this incredible Platinum Wine Club selection are two words - Heidi Barrett.
 Make those three words, Heidi Peterson Barrett.

 The success of the original Merlot/Cabernet Franc blend (it varies from vintage to vintage) has been incredible with scores to match.

-While Château Montelena changed the course of American viniculture, it can be argued that Heidi Barrett and her great wines have raised the stature of California wines to an elevated position among world-class wines.
-These wines command prices at the same level as France’s (Bordeaux) first growths and have shown an ability to age that is comparable to many of their Bordeaux counterparts.
+While Château Montelena changed the course of American viticulture, it can be argued that Heidi Barrett and her great wines have raised the stature of California wines to an elevated position among world-class wines.
+These wines command prices at the same level at France’s Bordeaux first growths and have shown an ability to age that is comparable to many of their Bordeaux counterparts.

 When Heidi Barrett and John Schwartz began their Amuse Bouche project, their aim was to blend the winemaking art and painting art in much the same manner as blending a wine.

 We sincerely hope that Heidi Barrett and John Schwartz continue their practice of offering classic cult wines to consumers.

 We are thrilled to share with you our 2018 Vin Perdu.
 Vin Perdu can be translated from French as “lost wine,” but it is also a reference to one of the great French culinary contributions to the world: Pain Perdu (literally, ‘lost bread’ or ‘French Toast’).
 This wine was recently rated 96+ Points by Robert Parker,The Wine Advocate!
 It is rich, balanced, and seamless on the palate.
 The aromatics ooze dark fruits, raw leather, cocoa beans and licorice.
 Approachable now, or it can be cellared for 20+ years.